strinsberg/dgsl-text-adventure-engine/README.md

 Choice:
 ```

-To play the sample world select 1 and type the worlds name in lower case.
+To play the sample world select option 1.
+Then type the world name in lower case.

 ```
 Choice: 1